 Some patients need to go home with a foley catheter.
 If you have had prostate surgery or have had trouble emptying your bladder, you will have to keep the catheter in for seven to 10 days.
 The nursing staff will teach you and your family how to manage this at home.

-It is important to always keep either bag lower than where the catheter comes out of your body.
+Always keep either bag lower than where the catheter comes out of your body.
 This helps prevent infection by keeping the urine from going back into your body.
 Also make sure you empty the bag before it is completely full to avoid any complications.

-Clean your body where the catheter comes out of your body with soap and water and rinse well.
+Clean where the catheter comes out of your body with soap and water and rinse well.
 Some men have some discomfort or a pulling sensation at the tip of the penis and may use triple antibiotic ointment at the site to help.

-Some patients require pain medications for a few days after surgery.
+You may need pain medicine for a few days after surgery.
 You may receive a prescription for medicine to help you manage your pain.
 Use this as instructed on the bottle.
 If you are not having a lot of pain, you can use either acetaminophen or an anti-inflammatory medication instead.

 After Hours Assistance

 For Springfield Clinic patients: TeleNurse service is available 24 hours a day for any medical questions or needs you may have.
 These Registered Nurses can help answer questions you may have at any time of day or night.
-They can be reached at the Clinic’s main number of (217) 528-7541.
+They can be reached at the Clinic’s main number of 217-528-7541.

 For SIU patients: For urgent needs after hours, call 217-545-8000 or toll-free at 800-342-5748.
 Your message will be taken, and the on call physician will return your call as soon as possible.
 For emergencies, call 911 or go to the hospital emergency room.